James White (Texas politician): Political career

 In the general election held on November 6, 2018, White overwhelmed his Democratic opponent, Sherry Williams, 49,926 (83.2 percent) to 10,070 (16.8 percent).

 White was the sole African-American Republican in the Texas Legislature.
 Texas Monthly described him in 2019 as "rock-ribbed conservative in good standing with the right" who is also a leading advocate of criminal justice reform within the Texas Republican Party.
 White introduced legislation to update the Sandra Bland Act (a state law named after Sandra Bland, who died in a Texas jail shortly after being arrested at a traffic stop) by limiting arrests for minor misdemeanors; the measure did not pass.

 In June 2021, White announced that he would not seek re-election to the Texas House in 2022, and announced that he was running for Agriculture Commissioner instead, challenging incumbent Republican Sid Miller in the Republican primary.

 On October 19, 2021, White expressed his opinion about same-sex marriage in a letter to Texas Attorney General Ken Paxton.
 White noted that Texas laws "continue to define marriage as the union between one man and one woman" even after the U.S. Supreme Court decisions of Obergefell v.
 Hodges and De Leon v.
 Perry.
 He also expressed his opinion that, while federal court decisions prohibit "state officials" from enforcing these state laws, nothing prohibits "private citizens" from declining "to recognize homosexual marriages."
 In his letter, he requested that Paxton affirm this principle.

 On August 11, 2022, White resigned from his seat in the Texas House to take the position as executive director of the Texas Funeral Services Commission.
-His departure left no Black Republicans in the Texas House.